NeptuneNancy/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10762
 ```

-##### The mean and median number of steps per day with the missing data and without is basically the same, which is to be expected, since I used average values to replace the missing data.
-The slight difference is due to the fact that the substitute values were rounded before being added to the "missing data" data frame, since one cannot take fractional steps.
+##### The mean and median number of steps per day with the missing data and without are basically the same, which is to be expected, since I used average values to replace the missing data.
+The slight differences are due to the fact that the substitute values were rounded before being added to the "missing data" data frame, since one cannot take fractional steps.

 ## Comparing weekdays with the weekend